alan-if/alan-docs/README.md

 - [`CONTRIBUTING.md`][CONTRIBUTING] — Guidelines for contributing to this project.
 - [`CONVENTIONS.md`][CONVENTIONS] — Editors' formatting and styles guidelines.
 - [`LICENSE`](./LICENSE) — the [Artistic License 2.0].

+### File Extensions Conventions

+In order to distinguish between AsciiDoc documents according to their role in the project, the following file-extensions conventions are being adopted:

+- "`.asciidoc`" is used for Alan documentation source files.
+- "`.adoc`" is used for project docs (e.g. READMEs) and any AsciiDoc files not intendend for distribution in the Alan documentation.

+Using different extensions is also required for automation scripts, which select sourcefiles by their extension during batch operations.

 ## Project Dependencies